soniillusions/train/README.md

 - Metaprogramming techniques to dynamically define methods and enhance flexibility.
 - Interactive terminal menu using `tty-prompt`.

+The application allows users to:
+- Create and manage trains, routes, and stations.
+- Assign routes to trains and control train movement.
+- View and modify train details through an interactive menu.

 ## Installation

 Ensure you have Ruby installed.
 Then, install the required gems manually if needed: